Menu

 • 1907: State Licensing Board Established (AZ becomes a State in 1912)

-• 1914: AZOA Founded 100 Years old this year
+• 1914: AZOA Founded

 • 1960’s: Optometrists could only “detect” and then refer – were not allowed statutorily to “diagnose,” much less treat a condition.
 Optometrists could not